hariscats/azure-demos/event-hub-failover/README.md

 # EventHubFailoverAutomation.py

 ## Overview
-`EventHubFailoverAutomation.py` is a Python script designed to automate the failover process between a primary and a secondary Azure Event Hub namespace.
+`failover.py` is a Python script designed to automate the failover process between a primary and a secondary Azure Event Hub namespace.
 It ensures high availability by attempting to send messages to the primary Event Hub and switching to the secondary Event Hub in case of failure.
+This is for demo purposes.

 ## Prerequisites
 - Python 3.x